00kristian/BDSA2021_Huawei/README.md

 # BDSA2021_Huawei Project Bank

-This is
+This is the group Huawei's exam assignement.

-# How to run the project.
+# How to run the project

 1. Open Docker and make sure you have no container running on port 1433.